Substance Use in Adolescents

 Electronic cigarettes (e-cigarettes, e-cigs, vapes) are battery-operated devices that use heat to turn a liquid into a vapor that can be inhaled.
 These liquids typically contain nicotine, which is the active ingredient in tobacco, or tetrahydrocannabinol (THC), which is the active ingredient in cannabis.
 Both nicotine and THC are addictive.
 (See also Vaping.)

 E-cigarettes initially entered the market as alternatives to smoking for adult smokers, and initial models were not used much by adolescents.
 They have since morphed into "vapes," which are highly attractive to, and have become increasingly popular among, adolescents over the past several years, especially among adolescents of middle and upper social and economic status.
 Current e-cigarette use (nicotine vaping, not counting other substances) among 12th graders increased markedly from 11% in 2017 to 25.5% in 2019.
-According to the Monitoring the Future Survey, in 2021 e-cigarette use decreased to 19.6%, and about 40.5% of 12th graders tried e-cigarettes (nicotine and other substances), which is a decrease from 45.6% in 2019.
+However, according to the Monitoring the Future Survey, in 2023 e-cigarette use decreased to 16.9%.
+According to that same survey, in 2023 approximately 22.1% of 12th graders tried e-cigarettes (nicotine and other substances).

 E-cigarettes cause different negative health effects than smoking tobacco.
 However, like regular cigarettes, chemicals contained in e-cigarettes can cause lung injuries.
 Lung injuries can be sudden, severe, or long-lasting and, when most severe, lethal.
 In addition, these products can deliver very high concentrations of nicotine and THC.
 THC and nicotine are highly addictive, and toxicity is possible.
 Secondhand vapor from e-cigarettes exposes people to nicotine and other chemicals.